Council Tax for students

 What do I need to do to apply & what proof do I require?

 You should complete the application form which will provide you with the relevant prompts and information relating to the College/University you are attending.
-If you are not attending either: Glasgow University, University of West of Scotland, Strathclyde University, Caledonian University, City of Glasgow College, Glasgow Clyde College, Kelvin College, Glasgow School of Art, Glasgow International College or Royal Conservatoire of Scotland you must print off and complete the pdf icon Proof of student status [145kb] and submit this alongside your application by attaching this to the electronic form or by submitting this by post.
+If you are not attending either: Glasgow University, University of West of Scotland, Strathclyde University, Caledonian University, City of Glasgow College, Glasgow Clyde College, Kelvin College, Glasgow School of Art, Glasgow International College or Royal Conservatoire of Scotland you must print off and complete the Proof of Student Status (PDF, 145 KB)(opens new window) form and submit this alongside your application by attaching this to the electronic form or by submitting this by post.
 Please also see our Privacy Statement regarding this form.

 When might I receive a bill/reminder or correspondence from Sheriff Officers for Council Tax?